-As we begin to prepare our planning application we are interested to hear local people’s comments, questions or concerns.
+As we prepare our planning application we are interested to hear local people’s comments, questions or concerns.

 Ordinarily we would host a community meeting nearby to present to local residents our plans and to answer your questions in person.
-However, the ELC team is currently working remotely on preparing the planning application and respecting government advice regarding social distancing and self-isolation during the Corona Virus crisis.
+However, the ELC team is currently working remotely on preparing the planning application and respecting government advice regarding social distancing and self-isolation during the Covid-19 crisis.

 We passionately believe our farms contribute to a thriving rural economy and community, providing access to local food whilst increasing the biodiversity and ecology of the landscape.
 Recent events have highlighted the increasing need for locally grown, healthy food for communities.

 If you have any questions or comments before we submit our planning application then please email email@example.com or phone 01273 766672.
 We will be keeping this webpage up to date with our progress and answers to any common questions.

 Below we have summarised some commonly asked questions and concerns and responded to them in regards to this site.
 As we prepare our planning application more detail will be released and please do get in touch if you have any queries.

 We will ensure that any negative visual impact is minimised and screened where appropriate.
 Our existing sites prove that over the first few years the additional trees and shelterbelts we will plant will create a beneficial visual impact.